vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 The mouse I use is a basic wireless soft-click and scroll one.
 Simple but perfect for years!
 Works with a single AA battery.
+This will be upgraded in the future with one from the Logitech MX Master serie.

 <a href="images/mouse.avif">
 <img src="images/mouse.avif" alt="Basic soft-click mouse" width="250px" />